kaikue/LovelyWorld/README.md

 - make holdspot go down 1px when walk frame and up 1px when falling
 - fix check for free area when throwing/dropping
 	- push out of collision if possible?
-- use kittenboat musicmanager for peristent bgm transition
-	- load all music at game start

 - items
 	- ladders